revolist/revogrid-docs/blog/best-js-gantt-in-2026.md

 ### Verdict

-**RevoGrid Gantt is the best overall choice when the Gantt must live inside a larger editable product, not beside it.**
+**RevoGantt is the best overall choice when the Gantt must live inside a larger editable product, not beside it.**

 It is particularly compelling for teams that already know they need both a serious data grid and a serious planning timeline.
-Explore the [RevoGrid Gantt overview](/gantt/), open the [Gantt demo](/demo/gantt), or review the [Gantt documentation](https://pro.rv-grid.com/guides/gantt/) to test the scheduling model.
+Explore the [RevoGantt overview](/gantt/), open the [Gantt demo](/demo/gantt), or review the [Gantt documentation](https://pro.rv-grid.com/guides/gantt/) to test the scheduling model.

 ---